 Confirmation of electrical characteristics: parametric I(V) or functional tests

-Do you want a detailed presentation of our Lab services or consult us on a specific need ?
+Do you want a detailed presentation of our Lab services or consult us about a specific need ?